JoseMarioCarranza/NetflixClon/README.md

 ## License

 This project is for educational purposes only and is not affiliated with or endorsed by Netflix.
 All trademarks and logos belong to their respective owners.

----

-Let me know if you need additional changes!